 How do investors allocate their money?
-Real data on cash, margin, and automation from M1 portfolios
+Real data from M1 portfolios

 M1 Team